jlehrer1/big-csv/README.md

 ## Installation

-To install, run `python -m pip install https://github.com/jlehrer1/transpose-csv`
+To install, run `pip install transposecsv`

 ## How to use
 The transpose operation is contained in a lazily-loaded `Transpose` class, so the transpose operation isn't started on initialization.
 For example, to transpose a local file without uploading to S3, one would use